pktgen/Pktgen-DPDK/README.md

 Pktgen: Created 2010-2018 by Keith Wiles @ Intel.com
 ---

-Note: In DPKD 19.08-rc0 a large number of defines and function names were
+Note: In DPDK 19.08-rc0 a large number of defines and function names were
       changed.
 In Pktgen  3.7.0 I added a pg_compat.h header to help compatibility issues with these name changes.
-This means versions 3.6.6 and below will have trouble builging with DPDK starting with 19.08-rc0 or just after the 19.05 release.
+This means versions 3.6.6 and below will have trouble building with DPDK starting with 19.08-rc0 or just after the 19.05 release.

 *** Pktgen command line directory format ***